Text from my keynote for DHSI@Congress. June 5, 2019.

 A good place to begin is with data sovereignty.
 According to Tahu Kukutai and John Taylor, “Data sovereignty is “linked with indigenous peoples’ right to maintain, control, protect and develop their cultural heritage, traditional knowledge and traditional cultural expressions, as well as their right to maintain, control, protect and develop their intellectual property over these.”

 the issue of Indigenous Data Sovereignty is central to a robust definition of data sovereignty in contexts with a colonial past and present.
-This is in part due to the fact that colonial countries have, by their very essence, multiple governments functioning within them; some recognized, others not [this point speaks to the nation-to-nation relationship embedded within data sovereignty conversations].
+This is partly because colonial countries have, by their very essence, multiple governments functioning within them; some recognized, others not [this point speaks to the nation-to-nation relationship embedded within data sovereignty conversations].
 There is a need to have well-defined relationships with the Indigenous nations whose territories fall within their asserted boundaries.

-Which is to say that Indigenous data is not “landless” and it is not pan-Indigenous—it is connected to ongoing peoples and places and the rights and laws that have existed within individual nations and outside of federal jurisdiction since time immemorial.
+This is to say that Indigenous data is not “landless” and not pan-Indigenous—it is connected to ongoing peoples and places and the rights and laws that have existed within individual nations and outside of federal jurisdiction since time immemorial.